mwchben/dsa-js/readme.md

 However, if your object has any non-string properties, JavaScript will automatically typecast them as strings.
 2

+##### NB
+JavaScript recognizes seven primitive (immutable) data types: Boolean, Null, Undefined, Number, String, Symbol (new with ES6), and BigInt (new with ES2020), and one type for mutable items: Object.
+Note that in JavaScript, arrays are technically a type of object.

 #### Accessing Object Properties with Variables
 - Another use of bracket notation on objects is to access a property which is stored as the value of a variable. - This can be very useful for iterating through an object's properties or when accessing a lookup table.